 Stretching across central Philadelphia is Midtown Village and Washington Square West.
 These side-by-side neighbourhoods are home to an eclectic mix of restaurants, bars, shops, museums, and historic landmarks

 Philadelphia is a city bursting with history.
 The one-time capital of the United States, this massive Pennsylvanian metropolis played a major role in the development of America as a nation.
-It’s where the Declaration of Independence was signed in the 18th century, and history rings out throughout the city to this day.

 Philadelphia is the fifth most populous city in the USA.
 It is home to a thriving arts and culture scene, as well as an impressive selection of nightlife, dining and entertainment offerings.

 Rittenhouse Square is an upscale neighborhood, home to some of the best of Philadelphia’s nightlife.
-If you’re looking for somewhere that’s as busy at night as it during the day, then this is your best option.
+If you’re looking for somewhere that’s as busy at night as it is during the day, then this is your best option.

 Boasting a delightful mix of residential dwellings, Midtown is a friendly area ideal for families staying in Philadelphia.
-There are plenty of shops, and restaurants, home some of the best food in the city.
+There are plenty of shops, and restaurants, home to some of the best food in the city.

-Philadelphia’s 5 Best Neighborhoods to Stay in
+Philadelphia’s Five Best Neighborhoods to Stay in

-Now, let’s take a closer look at each of the five best neighbourhoods to stay in Philadelphia.
+Now, let’s take a closer look at each of the five best neighborhoods to stay in Philadelphia.
 Each one is suited to different travel styles, but they’re all well-connected so you can explore each area during your stay.

 1. Old City – Where to Stay in Philadelphia on your First Time